CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M2a-Gettingstarted.md

 ## Overview

-In this lab, you will explore Microsoft Foundry to deploy and interact with a generative AI model.
-You will use the chat playground to test prompts and experiment with system instructions to guide model behavior.
-You will then convert the model into an agent, enhance it with knowledge tools, and publish it for use in applications.
-This lab demonstrates how to manage AI resources, configure model behavior, and build an agentic AI solution that can be integrated into real-world applications.
+In this hands-on lab, you will explore how to build and customize AI agents using a pre-configured Microsoft Foundry resource and project.
+You will deploy a generative AI model from the Microsoft Foundry model catalog, interact with it in the chat playground, and customize its behavior by defining system instructions.

+You will enhance the model by enabling built-in tools such as **Web Search** and **File Search**, allowing it to retrieve current information and answer questions using custom knowledge sources.
+After configuring the model, you will save it as a reusable AI agent, preview it in a web-based interface, and review sample client code that demonstrates how to integrate the agent into an application using the Azure AI Projects SDK.

+By the end of this lab, you will understand how Microsoft Foundry enables developers to build, configure, deploy, and integrate intelligent AI agents with custom instructions, tools, and knowledge sources.

 ## Objectives

-By the end of this lab, you will be able to:
+By the end of this lab, you will be able to deploy and customize a generative AI model, build an AI agent, and integrate it into an application using Microsoft Foundry.

-1. **Create a Microsoft Foundry project:** Set up a workspace in Microsoft Foundry to manage AI resources, access models, and build generative AI solutions.
+1. **Explore a Microsoft Foundry project**: Access a pre-configured Microsoft Foundry project and become familiar with the project workspace used for AI development.

-2. **Deploy and interact with a generative AI model:** Deploy a model from the Foundry catalog and use the chat playground to test prompts and understand conversational behavior.
+2. **Deploy and interact with a generative AI model**: Deploy a model from the Microsoft Foundry model catalog and use the chat playground to explore conversational AI capabilities.

-3. **Experiment with system prompts and instructions:** Apply and modify system prompts to control the model’s role, tone, and response scope for specific use cases.
+3. **Customize model behavior**: Configure system instructions to define the model's role, behavior, and response boundaries.

-4. **Create and configure an agent:** Convert a model into an agent by encapsulating its instructions and settings to build a task-specific AI assistant.

-5. **Enhance and use the agent in applications:** Add knowledge tools to improve response accuracy, publish the agent, and integrate it into applications using APIs or SDKs.
+4. **Enhance the model with tools and knowledge**: Enable the Web Search tool for real-time information retrieval and add a File Search knowledge source to ground responses using custom documents.

+5. **Create and preview an AI agent**: Save the configured model as a reusable AI agent and validate its behavior using the built-in web preview experience.

+6. **Review agent integration**: Examine sample client code that uses the Azure AI Projects SDK to connect to and interact with the AI agent from an application.

 ## Pre-requisites